jestjs/jest/packages/jest-validate/README.md

 - it matches the JavaScript type of the example value, e.g. `string`, `number`, `array`, `boolean`, `function`, or `object`
 - it is `null` or `undefined`
-- the example value is an array where the first element is the special value `MultipleValidOptions`, and the value matches the type of _any_ of the other values in the array
+- it matches the Javascript type of any of arguments passed to `MultipleValidOptions(...)`

 The last condition is a special syntax that allows validating where more than one type is permissible; see example below.
 It's acceptable to have multiple values of the same type in the example, so you can also use this syntax to provide more than one example.
 When a validation failure occurs, the error message will show all other values in the array as examples.